 The Implementing Partner may store and archive the Processed Data, as an integral component of the Commission’s database or application which incorporates the Processed Data and through which access to such data was granted or as otherwise required by the Commission.
 The Implementing Partner shall have no rights in or to the Processed Data other than the right to use them in accordance with the express terms of this Agreement.
 The Implementing Partner shall be bound by legends, disclaimers and notices appearing from time to time in connection with the Processed Data.

-For the purpose of Article 38.1, the Implementing Partner represents and warrants to the Commission that it is not: (i) subject to asset freeze sanctions, such as by inclusion on the list of Specially Designated Nationals and Blocked Persons maintained by the United States of America’s Office of Foreign Assets Control, or the consolidated lists of asset freeze targets published by the United Nations, European Union, or United Kingdom, nor is it owned or controlled by any such person(s) whether individually or collectively; (ii) organized or headquartered in a country or territory subject to comprehensive geographic sanctions imposed by the United States of America’s Government (currently Crimea, Cuba, North Korea, Iran, and Syria) or owned or controlled by any such person; or (iii) subject to restrictions regarding the receipt of items originating from the United States of America by virtue of being on the Denied Persons List or the Entity List maintained by the United States of America’s Commerce Department.
+For the purpose of Article 38.1, the Implementing Partner represents and warrants to the Commission that it is not: (i) subject to asset freeze sanctions, such as by inclusion on the list of Specially Designated Nationals and Blocked Persons maintained by the United States of America’s Office of Foreign Assets Control, or the consolidated lists of asset freeze targets published by the United Nations, European Union, or United Kingdom, nor is it owned or controlled by any such person(s) whether individually or collectively; (ii) organized or headquartered in a country or territory subject to comprehensive geographic sanctions imposed by the United States of America’s Government or owned or controlled by any such person; or (iii) subject to restrictions regarding the receipt of items originating from the United States of America by virtue of being on the Denied Persons List or the Entity List maintained by the United States of America’s Commerce Department.
 For the purposes of this provision, “person” means any natural or legal person; “owned” and “controlled” shall be interpreted as per the relevant applicable sanctions law or regulation.
-The Parties acknowledge and agree that the representations and warranties under this Article 38.3 are only sought and given to the extent that to do so is permissible pursuant to any applicable anti-boycott rule of the European Union, such as Regulation (EC) 2271/96.
+The Parties acknowledge and agree that the representations and warranties under this Article 38.3 are only sought and given to the extent that to do so is permissible pursuant to any applicable anti-boycott rule of the European Union, such as Regulation (EC) 2271/96 as amended from time to time.
 The Implementing Partner shall notify the Commission if it learns that any representation made herein is no longer accurate.
 The prohibitions set forth in this Article 38.3 shall apply notwithstanding any terms in any other applicable contractual document, addendum or other writing, whether express or implied.

 The Implementing Partner undertakes not to: